tangowhisky37/RaspiPythonProjects/README.md

   - 1 x Raspberry Pi Cobbler board (Recommended, to breakout the GPIO's) and make working easier

-IoT - Read Analog Sensors using MCP 3008 & Upload data (Log to CSV and ThingSpeak/IoT Platform)
+IoT - Read Analog Sensors using MCP 3008 & Upload data (https://github.com/tangowhisky37/RaspiPythonProjects/tree/master/ReadingAnalogSensors)
 - This program reads analog sensor values using an MCP 3008.
 An MCP 3008 is required since the Raspberry Pi does not have an ADC or Analog to Digital converter and is not in a position to read analog signals by itself.
+- This project has evolved to Log data to CSV including upload of data to the ThingSpeak/IoT Platform
 - Components required include
   - 1 x Raspberry Pi 3 (I have used a 3, Model B. You can use whatever you have at your disposal.)
   - 1 x PIR Motion Sensor